How Your Fear Of Spending Money or Your Anxiety About Money May Actually Be Money Dysmorphia

 Shifting Your Mindset Takes Work

-This is why we often as a part of financial coaching have to help our clients with their money mindset.
+This is why as a part of financial coaching we often have to help our clients with their money mindset.
 Money is not all dollars and cents.
 Because making decisions about money is inherently emotional, we can’t rely on the logic of numbers.
 Numbers don’t tell the whole story.

 As financial coaches, we have to coach people through the mental part of managing, saving, spending, and planning their money.
 We have to work through how people have always felt and thought about money so they can adopt a whole new mindset and a whole new identity.
 We want to eliminate their money dysmorphia, but it first takes practice to train their brains to think differently with money.